VivaRado/bip39ui/README.md

 >
 > ---
 >
->  Input of words not currently in the search pool results in error.
+>  Input of words not currently in the search pool or input is empty, results in error.

 <br>